dwdii/dwdii.github.io/_posts/2012-03-28-MapRedux-PowerShell-BigData.md

 much of the plumbing of a distributed computing environment.
 There are some limiting factors of course.
 Microsoft provided some default settings which prevent PowerShell from taking over a network without administrative approval first.
 But even with just one adjustment, a given Windows-based machine can become a node in a MapReduce-style distributed computing environment.

+Ok, so enough introduction.
+Let's talk about the code.
+First, any machine that will participate as a remote "node" will need WinRM enabled for remote access, as shown below.
+This is not exactly practical for hundreds of intended nodes, but for one (or five) machines in a test environment it does just fine.